pinellolab/dictys/README.rst

   You need to first convert the motif database into a ``.motif`` file in `HOMER format <http://homer.ucsd.edu/homer/motif/creatingCustomMotifs.html>`_.
 Each motif should be named as ``TFNAME_unique-suffix`` where TFNAME should match the gene name in your dataset including capitalization.
 For multi-TF motifs, merge them as ``TFNAME1,TFNAME2,TFNAME3_unique-suffix`` for best speed, instead of duplicating them under each TF.
 See ``motifs.motif`` in tutorial inputs to understand file format. **Important**: the `log odds detection threshold <http://homer.ucsd.edu/homer/motif/creatingCustomMotifs.html>`_ column needs to be filled properly.

+* **How do I use Dictys on multiple samples?**

+  We used Dictys on multiple samples in the human blood dataset in `our paper <https://www.nature.com/articles/s41592-023-01971-3>`_ (Figs 2&5).
+However, we did not need to integrate multiple samples because the published dataset already did that.
+To check that on your own dataset, please see if samples display unintended separation in the low dimensions.
+If so, you may want to integrate them properly with any existing software before cell clustering or trajectory inference.
+These clusters or trajectories are inputs for GRN inference.
+In addition, you should try both including sample IDs as covariates in Dictys and not including them.
+We have not comprehensively tested covariate inclusion, so we suggest to choose the option that gives better biology for downstream analysis.
+See the `Optional: Prepare covariates <https://nbviewer.org/github/pinellolab/dictys/blob/master/doc/tutorials/full-skin/notebooks/main2.ipynb?flush_cache=true#Optional:-Prepare-covariates>`_ section in the full-skin tutorial on how to include covariates.

+  To prepare input files for Dictys, please make sure each cell has a unique name across samples in the read count matrix and in the bam file.
+For read count matrices, you can append sample names to cell names before merging these matrices.
+For bam files, you can split each of them by cells using the script provided by Dictys in a separate folder for each sample, append sample names to the file names, and then move all the bam files into a single folder.

 * **How do I save figures from jupyter notebooks onto the disk?**

   You can use ``plt.savefig('output.pdf')`` to save the current figure to disk.
 See `matplotlib.pyplot.savefig <https://matplotlib.org/stable/api/_as_gen/matplotlib.pyplot.savefig.html#matplotlib.pyplot.savefig>`_.